amazon-science/tanl/README.md

 ## Licenses

 The code of this repository is released under the [Apache 2.0 license](LICENSE).
-The weights of the multi-task model are released under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).
+The weights of the [multi-task model used in the paper](#multi-task-model-used-in-the-paper) are released under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/).